MicrosoftEdge/WebView2Feedback/FindOnPage.md

     interface ICoreWebView2Find
     {
         [completed_handler("")]
-        /// Initiates a find using the specified configuration asynchronously.
+        /// Initiates a find using the specified options asynchronously.
         /// Displays the Find bar and starts the find operation.
 If a find session was already ongoing, it will be stopped and replaced with this new instance.
         /// If called with an empty string, the Find bar is displayed but no finding occurs.
-Changing the configuration object after initiation won't affect the ongoing find session.
+Changing the find options object after initiation won't affect the ongoing find session.
-        /// To change the ongoing find session, StartFindAsync must be called again with a new or modified configuration object.
+        /// To change the ongoing find session, StartFindAsync must be called again with a new or modified find options object.
         /// StartFind supports, HTML, PDF, and TXT document queries.
 In general this api is designed for text based find sessions.
         //// If you start a find session programmatically on another file format that doesnt have text fields, the find session will try to execute but will fail to find any matches.
 (It will silently fail)
         /// Note: The asynchronous action completes when the UI has been displayed with the find term in the UI bar, and the matches have populated on the counter on the find bar.